Mentor Program

 • Mentors are not responsible for reviewing written fundraising materials

 Are you an associate looking for a mentor?
-Please click on the application located in the upper right hand corner of this page.
-Want to be an mentor?
 Have any other questions?
-Please contact:

 The Fort Lauderdale/Broward Chapter of the Association of Fundraising Professionals provides suggested guidelines for the establishment of mentoring relationships.
 Individuals who enter into a Mentor/Associate relationship do so at their own discretion and are responsible for tailoring the relationship to meet the needs and expectations of both parties.